Investment Fraud Lawyer

 If you have other questions that weren’t answered on this page and you have yet to schedule a complaint review, you can do so by reaching out to an experienced investment fraud lawyer.

 How long do I have to file my FINRA arbitration complaint?

 FINRA Rule 12206 sets the time-related eligibility requirements for FINRA arbitration claims.
 Investors have a maximum of six years from the date that the investment fraud occurred to initiate a FINRA arbitration complaint.
 It is important that investors keep a close eye on their accounts and contact an investment fraud lawyer when they notice inconsistencies.

 What is a stock broker’s fiduciary duty?

 Every registered stockbroker has a fiduciary duty to their clients.
-This means that stockbrokers are obligated to prioritize the best interests of the investor over their own financial interests.
+This means stockbrokers are obligated to prioritize the best interests of the investor over their own financial interests.

 When a broker fails to do so and instead engages in stockbroker misconduct or investment fraud, they have breached this fiduciary duty.
-Now, this only applies to registered financial planners and brokers, which is why it is strongly encouraged that you work only with registered stockbrokers.
+Now, this only applies to registered financial planners and brokers, which is why it is strongly encouraged you to work only with registered stockbrokers.

 Do I have to go to FINRA arbitration to recover my losses?